Ansible: In Le Guin's works

 Any ansible may be used to communicate through any other, by setting its coordinates to those of the receiving ansible.
-They have a limited bandwidth, which only allows for at most a few hundred characters of text to be communicated in any transaction of a dialog session, and are attached to a keyboard and small display to perform text messaging.
+They have a limited bandwidth, allowing at most a few hundred characters of text to be communicated in any transaction of a dialog session, and are attached to a keyboard and small display to perform text messaging.

 Use by later authors

 Since Le Guin's conception of the ansible, the name of the device has been borrowed by numerous authors.
 While Le Guin's ansible was said to communicate "instantaneously", the name has also been adopted for devices capable of communication at finite speeds that are faster than light.

 Orson Scott Card's works

-Orson Scott Card, in his 1977 novelette and 1985 novel Ender's Game and its sequels, used the term "ansible" as an unofficial name for the philotic parallax instantaneous communicator, a machine capable of communicating across infinite distances with no time delay.
-In Ender's Game, a character states that "somebody dredged the name ansible out of an old book somewhere".
+American author Orson Scott Card in his Ender's Game novels used the term "ansible" as an unofficial name for the "Philotic Parallax Instantaneous Communicator" device, which transmits information across infinite distances with no time delay.
+In the first Ender's Game novel (1985), Colonel Graff states that "somebody dredged the name ansible out of an old book somewhere".
+In an answer on the question-and-answer website Quora, Card explained why he chose to appropriate LeGuin's term "ansible" instead of developing a new in-universe name for one:

-In the universe of the Ender's Game series, the ansible's functions involved a fictional subatomic particle, the philote.
-The two quarks inside a pi meson can be separated by an arbitrary distance, while remaining connected by "philotic rays".
-This concept is similar to quantum teleportation due to entanglement; however, in reality, quark confinement prevents quarks from being separated by any observable distance.

-Card's version of the ansible was also featured in the video game Advent Rising, for which Card helped write the story, and in the movie Ender's Game, which was based on the book.